 Provide competitive rates despite negative EBITDA & bank covenants

 NFS Leasing has completed many fast equipment financing transactions recently.
+Check them out here.

 A FMV lease is an Equipment lease where the lessee has the option to either extend the lease, buy the asset at the end of the lease term at the then fair market value, or return the asset to the leasing company.

 FMV Leases have lower up-front costs, lower monthly payments and multiple tax advantages.
 Technically, the lessee does not own the equipment.
 In an FMV Lease, the lessee can finance up to 100% of the cost of the equipment including “soft costs” (transportation, delivery, installation and other deferred costs).